RaftLib/RaftLib/README.md

 If QThread is found and compiled, the corresponding compiler flags and include path, linking path would be set in the pkg-config file for RaftLib.

+Similarly, to use the [libut threading library](https://github.com/UT-LCA/libut) you can set the environment variable
+`UT_PATH=<libut install path>`, or
+`UT_LIB=<libut library path> UT_INC=<libut header path>`
+to assist cmake to find the libut library install.
+If libut is found, the corresponding compiler flags and include path, linking path would be set in the pkg-config file for RaftLib.

 Building the examples, and tests can be disabled using:
 ```bash
 -DBUILD_EXAMPLES=false